Health Project Manager

 Health Project Management

-- Manage the health project in order to meet the project objectives within budget and time frame and report promptly any operational concerns.
+- Meet the project objectives within budget and within the allotted time frame and report promptly any operational concerns to line manager and country health advisor.

-- Provide strong leadership, working to ensure both short and long-term positive impacts and outcomes for the beneficiaries, local health authorities (where applicable) and local health staff.
+- Provide strong leadership of the assigned health projects, working to ensure both short and long-term positive impacts and outcomes for the beneficiaries, local health authorities and local health staff.

 - Contribute to development and implementation of an appropriate and effective health strategy including proactive planning for responsible exit.